Somatostatin receptor 1

 Somatostatin receptor type 1 is a protein that in humans is encoded by the SSTR1 gene.

 Function

 Somatostatin acts at many sites to inhibit the release of many hormones and other secretory proteins.
-The biological effects of somatostatin are probably mediated by a family of G protein-coupled receptors that are expressed in a tissue-specific manner.
+The biological effects of somatostatin are mediated by a family of G protein-coupled receptors that are expressed in a tissue-specific manner.
 The encoded protein is a member of the superfamily of somatostatin receptors having seven transmembrane segments, and is expressed in highest levels in jejunum and stomach.